A return to play.

 When we closed our brick-and-mortar in 2018, Val and I each wandered into new landscapes.
 She deepened her design practice; I moved into the broader field of the arts—different expressions perhaps, but the same impulse: to connect, create, and stay curious.

-Earlier this year, my friend Barbara—an artist turned builder with a poetic hand—proposed the idea of taking over a small ground-floor space she owned in Williamsburg.
+In the Spring of 2025, my friend Barbara—an artist turned builder with a poetic hand—proposed the idea of taking over a small ground-floor space she owned in Williamsburg.
 I wasn’t sure at first—my weekdays are full, structured.
 Barbara hoped for something alive, communal, unexpected and I realized I missed having a place to dream with others.

 That spark became Broodworks—a name I had quietly registered during the pandemic, not knowing what it was for.
 Now I do.